SpaceX Crew Dragon successfully docks at International Space Station

 "Thank you so much!"
 Mann replied.
 "Crew 5 is happy to have finally arrived at the International Space Station.
 Endurance is a very proper name for our training, mission and the spacecraft. ...
 We are looking forward to getting to work."

-Standing by to welcome the new crew aboard the station were Kjell Lindgren, Bob Hines, Jessica Watkins and European Space Agency astronaut Samantha Cristoforetti, the Expedition 68 commander, along with Sergey Prokopyev, Dmitri Petelin and NASA astronaut Frank Rubio.
+At 6:49 p.m., Mann and her crewmates floated into the station to hugs and handshakes from Crew 4 commander Kjell Lindgren, Bob Hines, Jessica Watkins and European Space Agency astronaut Samantha Cristoforetti, along with Sergey Prokopyev, Dmitri Petelin and NASA astronaut Frank Rubio.

 The Endurance crew is replacing Lindgren, Hines, Watkins and Cristoforetti, who plan to return to Earth on Oct.
 13 aboard Crew Dragon Freedom, which carried them to the space station last April.
 Prokopyev, Petelin and Rubio, who arrived at the lab aboard a Russian Soyuz ferry ship on Sept.
 21, replaced an earlier Soyuz crew that returned to Earth on Sept.
 29.